Mashalk199/Projects/README.md

 4. **Indigenous People’s Outcomes website** | SQL, Javalin, JDBC, HTML, CSS, Git | Sept 2021 – Oct 2021

-• Created an RDBMS from Australian census data with a script and queried using JDBC to display data on frontend.
+• Created a relational database from Australian census data with a script and queried using JDBC to display data on frontend.

 • Performed comprehensive usability-testing for website features, user requirements analysis and user testing with